Completed 23 March 2026

 usually lasting no more than a few hours; one day at most.

 However in September 2025, the website became completely unusable, and the dozens of routes I posted there appeared to be permanently lost.
-I expected the domain would soon be bought by squatters and so began making plans to (a) erase all references to MapPedometer from my pages, and (b) find an alternative way to post route maps and store those routes locally.
+I expected the domain would soon be bought by an ad farm and so began making plans to (a) erase all references to MapPedometer from my pages, and (b) find an alternative way to post route maps and store those routes locally.

 Eventually I settled on creating route maps in GPX format.
 These are plain text XML files; to make use of them, you will need to install a GPX-aware app on your desktop or mobile device.
 You may also need to do some fiddling with your browser configuration to streamline passing the GPX file to your app.
 For more details, including some app recommendations, see About Route Maps and GPX.

-Several weeks into the project of creating GPX files for all of my hiking routes, I noticed that MapPedometer came back to life.
+Several weeks into the project of creating GPX files for all of my hiking routes, I noticed that MapPedometer had come back to life.
 And all of my old routes were still intact.
-As a result, I've modified the plan -- I'm keeping links to those route pages alive for now (aside from routes that are obsoleted by trail reconfigurations or corrected map data) while the main goal is to continue adding and updating GPX files to these pages until all of the hiking routes described here are available in that format.
+As a result, I modified the plan -- instead I've kept links to those route pages alive, aside from routes that are obsoleted by trail reconfigurations or corrected map data.
+Meanwhile I've created up to date GPX files for all of the old routes in addition to adding some new variations.
+(One of the nice features of the GPX format is that you can include multiple routes in a single file.)

 Five years later, I decided that upgrading the look and feel and